jrmatherly/mcp-manager/frontend/tests/README.md

 npm test -- --run button.test.tsx
 ```

+## Key Testing Principles

+### No Production Code Modifications for Testing
+- **Use test utilities**: All mocking done in dedicated test utility files
+- **Never modify source code**: Production code should never be changed to make tests pass
+- **Mock at boundaries**: Mock external APIs, database calls, and third-party services
+- **Test real behavior**: Tests should verify actual functionality, not test infrastructure

+### Test Organization Best Practices
+- **Structured directories**: Organize tests by type (unit, integration, e2e)
+- **Descriptive names**: Test files and describe blocks should clearly indicate what's being tested
+- **Proper cleanup**: Use `beforeEach` and `afterEach` for test isolation
+- **Comprehensive mocking**: Use dedicated utility files for consistent mocking patterns

+### Configuration Compliance
+- **ESLint compliance**: Test files follow ESLint 9 flat config with test-specific overrides
+- **TypeScript strict mode**: All tests use proper TypeScript typing with BigInt support
+- **Vitest configuration**: Tests run with proper timeouts and database compatibility

 ## Contributing

 1. Write tests for all new components and utilities
-2. Follow the existing directory structure
+2. Follow the existing directory structure (`unit/`, `integration/`, `e2e/`)
 3. Use descriptive test names and organize with `describe` blocks
-4. Mock external dependencies and APIs
+4. Mock external dependencies using provided test utilities
+5. **Never modify production code to make tests pass**
+6. Use `auth-test-utils.ts` for Better-Auth mocking
+7. Use `db-test-utils.ts` for database testing with proper cleanup
-5. Ensure tests are fast and reliable
+8. Ensure tests are fast and reliable with proper isolation
-6. Update this README when adding new test patterns
+9. Update this README when adding new test patterns or utilities